ChatTheatre/wafer/README.md

 # Wafer

 If you want a simple, production-quality, fairly thin auth system for your [ChatTheatre/SkotOS game](https://github.com/ChatTheatre/SkotOS), you want [thin-auth](https://github.com/ChatTheatre/thin-auth).
-Thin-auth is a perfectly reasonable PHP server app.
+Thin-auth is a perfectly reasonable PHP app that tracks accounts and passwords and provides access to support staff.
 It likes being installed at a server-like path.
 It needs Apache and MariaDB configured in specific ways.
 But it does a reasonable job of a lot of things, using a fairly small amount of code.
 Billing?
 Check.
 Verifying for your app that billing happened?
 Check.
 Web interface for changing settings?
 Check.
 Reasonable security?
 Check.
+It's not the easiest to configure [but there are some examples out there of how to do it.](https://github.com/ChatTheatre/SkotOS/blob/master/deploy_scripts/stackscript/linode_stackscript.sh)

-**This is not that application.**
+**Wafer is not that application.**

-Wafer-thin-auth is an ultra-thin dev-mode-only server, designed to impersonate SkotOS's authentication system with a minimum of ceremony in a non-production-quality way.
+Wafer (short for "Wafer-thin-auth") is an ultra-thin dev-mode-only server, designed to impersonate SkotOS's authentication system with a minimum of ceremony in a ***NOT-OKAY-FOR-PRODUCTION*** way.

-For now you can run it in dev and it will cheerfully believe that all your users are paid up, and always right about their passwords.
+You can run it in dev and it will cheerfully believe that all your users are paid up, and always right about their passwords.
 It is an eternal and negligent optimist.
 You should never, never use it production &mdash; even once we fix that problem.
 There are large swaths of important functionality that it doesn't even begin to attempt.
-Thin-auth has good password checking, backup scripts, support for staff to manage accounts and many other things that would be worse than useless for wafer-thin-auth.
+Thin-auth has good password checking, backup scripts, support for staff to manage accounts and many other things that would be worse than useless for Wafer.
 Want something reasonable for production?
 No problem - use thin-auth.

-Also, its code is far smaller and its dependencies far fewer than anything that would actually work for a real production app.
+But Wafer's code is far smaller and its dependencies far fewer than anything that would actually work for a real production app.
 'Good' negligent optimism can be had for cheap!

-But wafer-thin-auth will replace thin-auth, including its web and server components, and even the userdb-authctl shim to make an outgoing connection to the DGD server.
-The hope is that you can run a much less elaborate setup in development, while we get rid of an un-securable development mode of the SkotOS server.
+But wafer-thin-auth will impersonate thin-auth ***in development only***.
+The default SkotOS Mac setup scripts set it up for that.

 ## Installation